d4np3/algo-trade/README.md

 <p>
 <img src="img/log_plot.png"> <br />
 </p>
 <br />

 ## Conclusions

 In the limited testing pool above, the second SVC model tuning the training period alone returned the best results.
+Returns never dropped below 0.8 and mostly was above 1.
+It achieved the highest return in both number and over time.

 The shorter windows didn't provide a better outcome in these examples.